aaladaruncc/swarm/RESEARCH_STAGEHAND_STREAMING.md

 1. ⚠️ Does `history` update incrementally during `agent.execute()`?
 2. ⚠️ Or does it only populate after execution completes?
 3. ⚠️ Can we poll `history` during execution to get real-time updates?

+**TEST RESULTS** (December 10, 2025):
+- ❌ **History does NOT update incrementally** - confirmed by testing
+- ❌ History remains empty (length: 0) during execution
+- ❌ Cannot use history polling for real-time updates
+- ✅ Must use post-execution approach instead

 **Potential Use Case**:
 - If history updates incrementally, we could poll it every 1-2 seconds during execution